ddustin/Autosynth/README.md

 	@end

 Loadable objects can have other Loadable objects as properties.
 Arrays of other loadable objects are also supported using the LoadbleArray macro.
+This macro creates an extra dummy property that allows Loadable to know the type of the array elements.

 	@interface InceptionModel : Loadable